bholmesqub/DAFx15/index.md

 This is the companion webpage for the 18th International Conference on Digital Audio Effects submission "Improving the robustness of the iterative solver in state-space modelling of guitar distortion circuitry".
 The content is likely to change.

+Thanks to Jamie Bridges for kindly providing dry guitar samples.

 ##Audio samples

 {% include audio.html %}